-The fall of 1913 saw the school move to its present day site at the corner of 49th Avenue and Maple street.
+The autumn of 1913 saw the school move to its present day site at the corner of 49th Avenue and Maple street.
 At first Magee served all of Point Grey from Marpole, Shaughnessy and Dunbar.
 In total, twelve thousand one hundred and seventy seven acres of the municipality were served by the one high school, and during its first year at the present site, thirty-one students were in attendance.

 The next school in the area was built in 1917 when the eight room Point Grey opened.
 During the world wide Influenza Epidemic of 1918, Magee was closed while it served as a temporary hospital.
 At the end of the crisis, the student population grew to 183 students and the first large wing was built.